SumoLogic/sumologic-documentation/docs/manage/collection/index.md

 * **Health**.
 Shows color-coded healthy, error, and warning states for Collectors and Sources so you can quickly determine the [health of your Collectors and Sources] (Health_Events.md).

-  If an Installed Collector appears offline try [restarting the service](pause-resume-source.md) and [testing connectivity] (../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/01Test-Connectivity-for-Sumo-Logic-Collectors.md).
+  If an Installed Collector appears offline try [restarting the service](pause-resume-source.md) and [testing connectivity](../../send-data/installed-collectors/collector-installation-reference/test-connectivity-sumo-collectors.md).
 * **Type**.
 Displays whether the Collector is an Installed or Hosted Collector.
 * **Status**.
 Shows the status of Sources manually paused by users.
 * **Source Category**.
 Displays the name of the configured Source Category for this Collector or Source.